treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 SqlObject function is sufficient when you need to read a simple record, but when the processing is complex such as when relating to multiple tables, you may want to publish an SQL query directly.
 In this framework, it is possible to generate a query safely by using a placeholder.

-The following is an example of issuing a query using placeholders for ODBC format.
+The following code is an example of issuing a query using placeholders for ODBC format:

 ```c++
 TSqlQuery query;